Ethical Principles and Publication Policy

 • Research requiring ethical committee approval obtains approval, and approval information is included.

-• All authors must sign the “LivenARCH+ Journal COPYRIGHT TRANSFER FORM” to specify the authorship order.
+• The corresponding author must sign the “LivenARCH+ Journal COPYRIGHT NOTICE FORM” to specify the authorship order.

-LivenARCH+ Journal is an international peer-reviewed electronic journal published twice a year, with an additional Special Issue, by the Department of Architecture, Faculty of Architecture, Karadeniz Technical University.
+LivenARCH+ Journal is an academic, independent, international, double-blind peer-reviewed, open access and online electronic journal published twice a year, with an additional Special Issue, by the Department of Architecture, Faculty of Architecture, Karadeniz Technical University.

 LivenARCH+ Journal utilizes the TUBITAK ULAKBIM DergiPark interface.